 .
 His frustrations are mounting, partially the result of a handful of incompetent workers at his factory, but mostly because of his marriage having fallen into a sexual rut.

-One day, an industrial accident leads to the injury of Step, the floor manager: specifically, he ends up losing a testicle
+One day, an industrial accident leads to the injury of Step, an employee who longs to be promoted to floor manager: specifically, he ends up losing a testicle

 .
 When the news of the incident hits the papers, it attracts Cindy, a young, attractive con-artist, played by Mila Kunis